 Semi-Concrete Representations

-Students can also represent numbers using semi-concrete materials (for example, illustration, number grid, number line).
+Students can also represent numbers using semi-concrete visuals (for example, diagrams, hundreds chart, number line).

 The drawings can also be related to manipulatives.

-Number Grid: The number grid to 100 is widely used in the primary grades.
-Although more difficult to manipulate, a grid of 1000 can help students in the primary grades to better understand numbers by allowing them to compare and contrast them.
+Hundreds Chart: The hundreds chart to 100 is widely used in the primary grades.
+Although more difficult to manipulate, a 1000 chart can help students in the primary grades to better understand numbers by allowing them to compare and contrast them.

-Number Line in the primary grades, students use and construct number lines to count in intervals or to identify the number of tens in a number.
+Number Line: In the primary grades, students use and construct number lines to skip count or to identify the number of tens in a number.
 Using and constructing a variety of number lines allows students to represent large numbers and recognize relationships between them.
 The following are examples of number lines on which the number 457 is represented:

-• a vertical number line that presents numbers in ascending order upward and makes connections to other strands including Spatial Sense (for example, thermometer) and Data (for example, y-axis).
+- a vertical number line that represents numbers in ascending order upward and facilitates connections to other strands including Spatial Sense (for example, thermometer) and Data (for example, y-axis).

 Symbolic Representations